masc-ucsc/docs/docs/pyrope/05-assert.md

 }
 ```

-To guard an assertion for being checked unless some condition happens, you can
+To guard an assertion from being checked unless some condition happens, you can
 use the `when/unless` statement modifier or the `implies` logic.
 All the
 verification statements (`assert`, `assume`, `verify`) can have an error
 message.